timgott/neon/article/Neon Integrals.md

 ## NEON ART

 That's it!
 We made shapes of light by deriving analytical integrals.
-There is much more that you can do with shaders, but I haven't seen this approach elsewhere.
+I haven't seen this approach elsewhere, so I thought it was worth writing about.
 Have fun!

 <div class="shader animated">

-<canvas class="big"></canvas>
+<div class="canvas big"></div>

 <details>
 <summary>Code</summary>